|Title:||Elizabeth F. Turner ’98 Coaching Chair for Women’s Basketball|

 Behn’s father, Barry, was a two-time letterwinner on the Brown basketball team from 1960-62.

-The Foxboro, Massachusetts native joined Brown after spending the last three seasons as head coach of UMass Lowell, where she guided the Riverhawks’ transition from Division II to Division I play in 2013-14.
+The Foxboro, Mass., native joined Brown after spending three seasons (2011-14) as the head coach of UMass Lowell, where she guided the Riverhawks’ transition from Division II to Division I play in 2013-14.

 Prior to her stint in Lowell, Behn spent seven seasons as head coach of her alma mater, Foxboro High School, where she led the Warriors to MIAA Tournament appearances in six of those seven years.
 Behn earned her first collegiate head coaching position at Framingham State (1997-2000), before moving onto Franklin Pierce for two seasons (2000-02).
 At Framingham, Behn revitalized a struggling program into a MASCAC contender, while also guiding the Rams’ women’s soccer club to the 1999 MASCAC title and first-ever NCAA Tournament appearance.

 In 1994, she established the Sarah Behn Basketball Camp, where over 25,000 young men and women have honed their basketball skills over the previous 20 years.

 As a player, Behn starred at Boston College from 1989-93, totaling 2,523 points as the program’s all-time leading scorer, while becoming the Eagles’ only four-time Big East All-Star selection.
 The Big East Rookie of the Year selection in 1989-90, Behn was inducted into the BC Hall of Fame in 1998, and was the first BC female student-athlete to have her uniform number retired, as her No. 33 was raised into the Conte Forum rafters in 2003.